LaunchCodeEducation/using-geoserver-with-openlayers/rendering-data-in-openlayers/fetching-parks-data.md

 # Fetching Parks Data

-For these last two sections, we leave some details to you to figure out.
+For these last sections, we leave some details to you to figure out.
 Refer to the [OpenLayers Workshop](https://openlayers.org/workshop/en/) and the [OpenLayers API](http://openlayers.org/en/latest/apidoc/index.html) whenever get stuck or need more info.
 Everything we'll ask you to do will either have been covered in the workshop, or will be covered in another related resource that we'll provide.

 ## Creating the Layer